 Stremio shares some similarities with Kodi.
-This qualifies it as one of the best alternatives of Kodi.
+This qualifies it as one of the best alternatives for Kodi.
 For starters, Stremio is also a cross-platform media service that lets you stream movies, shows, live TV, and more.
 It is through the official channels on many devices and on the others, it can be easily sideloaded.

-Quite like Kodi, Stremio also supports official and unofficial video streaming and utility addons.
-However, the one big difference is that unlike Kodi, Stremio addons are not installed locally.
+Quite like Kodi, Stremio also supports official and unofficial video streaming and utility add-ons.
+However, the one big difference is that, unlike Kodi, Stremio add-ons are not installed locally.
 The addons are installed online and are tied to your Stremio account.
 When you install a Stremio addon on one device, it is available across all devices on which you have signed in with the same account.
 You don’t have to install it individually on each device.

-Also, unlike Kodi, you don’t have to manually lookup for Stremio addons.
+Also, unlike Kodi, you don’t have to manually look up for Stremio addons.
 The addons section within the app lists all the supported addons.
 You can install them with a single click.

 Stremio is also more user-friendly than Kodi.
 You need a bit of a learning curve with Kodi, but with Stremio you can get started right away.

 Featured content is displayed on the home screen of the app.
 To explore more, you can go to the Discover section.
 The My Library category lets you easily manage and maintain your library.
 The library is synced across all the Stremio devices.
 You may also sign in to your Trakt account to fetch your streaming data from other apps and services.